PaulWendt96/Markov_Visualize/README.md

 ```bash
 git clone https://www.github.com/PaulWendt96/Markov_Visualize
 ```
-Beyond the installation above, Markov_Visualize also relies on the [DOT](https://graphviz.org/download/) and [ffmpeg](https://ffmpeg.org/download.html) programs.
+Markov_Visualize also relies on the [DOT](https://graphviz.org/download/) and [ffmpeg](https://ffmpeg.org/download.html) programs.
 You will need to install these programs and add them to your PATH in order for Markov_Visualize to work correctly.

 ## Usage
 Create a Markov model using markov.py, then call make_gif to make GIF.